WormBase/website-public/README.md

 - Run: `make dev` and wait for website/Catalyst and webpack(DevServer) to start.

-- To shutdown your development stack, ctrl-C, or `make shutdown`.
+- To shutdown your development stack, ctrl-C, or `make dev-down`.

 **Note:**